Vision Casting Meaning in Business with the Best Vision Casting Examples

 1. To create value for our customers by…

-• …providing quick responses to customer needs and/or problems through accurate and timely communication
+• …providing quick responses to customer needs and problems through accurate and timely communication

-• …meeting our customers’ needs and desires through providing products and services when and where they need them
+• …meeting our customers’ needs and desires through delivering products and services when and where they need them

 2. On-time delivery